-Each year between 25 November and 10 December, Gannawarra Shire Council partners with local health agencies to host the Gannawarra Goes Orange campaign, which raises awareness of family violence and its impact on our rural communities.
+Each year between 25 November and 10 December, Gannawarra Shire Council partners with local health agencies to host the Gannawarra Goes Orange campaign, which promotes the need to reduce gender-based violence in the Gannawarra.

 Gannawarra Goes Orange 2021